 Our friend left on Wednesday and on Thursday went for a test.
 The results weren’t coming til Monday.
 On Friday I woke up sneezing and sniffling.
 It wasn’t something unusual for me though, as I often get cold symptoms.
 On Saturday I woke up completely fine.
 However that previous night, Artur started developing a fever and a terrible headache.
 Throughout Saturday he was bedridden with a headache like never before – he compared it to sunstroke.
 The pain was so bad that he couldn’t sleep.
 He took painkillers and kept an ice pack around his head to deal with it.

 On Sunday I started coughing a bit and felt a bit sneezy again.
 Artur still had a headache but it was milder than the previous day.
 Monday morning our friend got the results back – positive.
-Artur no longer had a headache, but still felt that his body was 100% normal and I had very mild cold symptoms.
+Artur no longer had a headache, but still felt that his body wasn’t 100% normal and I had very mild cold symptoms.
 It seemed clear that Artur was also positive with the virus but we were unsure if I also had it.

 Tuesday we felt the same as Monday and we thought to go get tested on Wednesday.
 In the afternoon, while I was outside, I smelled this overwhelming, unbearable pungent smell.
 Something acidic, metallic, “a bit like vomit”.
 When I went inside the house, I could still smell it, but it was much fainter.